Eric-Yan-742/Obsidian/LeetCode/Dynamic Programming/Initialization.md

 ## Number of items (permutations)

 Use a different definition of climbing stairs.
-Except `dp[0]`, all `dp[1, n - 1]` are also assigned 0 initially.
-This is an aid to the recurrence relation, not part of the initializaiton.

 [[377.
 Combination Sum IV]]